 Helping Innovators – Like You – Stay Ahead of the City’s Fast-Moving Office Real Estate Market

-C&W is the exclusive sponsor for TechCrunch’s 2014 Disrupt events in San Francisco (September 8-10) and London (October 20-21), as well as for TechCrunch Meetups in Austin, Seattle, Grand Rapids, and Boulder.
+C&W is the exclusive sponsor for TechCrunch’s 2014 Disrupt event in London (October 20-21).
 We’ll see you there!

 News You Can Use: Stay up to date on what’s happening in NYC’s high-tech industry.

 Closely analyzing the trends impacting the office market, specifically buildings that cater to the technology industry.

 The demographic changes in Brooklyn over the past 15 years have been dramatic.
 Since 2000, the population has increased by 5.0%, thanks in large part to the influx of millennials (those born between 1980-2000).
 Since 2000, Brooklyn’s population between the ages of 25 and 34 has exploded, up more than 18.5% at a time when that age group has increased only 7.6% across the U.S. as a whole.
 So, it’s not surprising that burgeoning start-up firms that want to tap into a younger work force would want to locate in Brooklyn.

 The problem is that there is not enough space in Brooklyn for all the companies that want to locate there.

 Technology companies have a unique evolutionary pattern.
 The real estate lifespan of a startup is undeniably distinctive and requires a plan at every stage.
 Growing from a simple idea hatched around a kitchen table to an initial expansion into the corporate office market and, then, evolving into a thriving international headquarters involves executing a comprehensive strategy.

 C&W is by your side every step of the way